sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

  ```

 #### Start payment
 Initialize the actual payment request.
-For security purposes you must provide the user's current location in the PaymentReuest.
+For security purposes, you must provide the user's current location in the PaymentReuest.

  ```objective-c
  //Here we are using an arbitrary location.
 In your app you must provide the user's current location